upes-open/Open-Crime-Analysis/README.md

 # OSC-Crime-Analysis-and-Prediction
-> An application for analysing crime in a particular area.
+> An application for analysing crime and predicting them in a particular area by the use of data visualization.

 ## Table of Content